Hauh4444/Auction-House/README.md

 ### MySQL Database

 1. MySQL Workbench will automatically be set to run on startup.
-2. You can disable run on startup and manually run using the `net start` command.
+2. You can disable run on startup and manually run using the `net start MySQL80` command.
 3. If you choose any other MySQL database management tool, follow the appropriate guides for usage.

 ## Other